Exploring Nucleon Structure and the Proton Mass Problem through Holographic QCD: Introduction

 Despite significant advances from lattice QCD calculations and global fits to experimental data, a first-principles, model-consistent extraction of both quark and gluon GPDs and GFFs from a unified QCD-inspired framework remains a challenge.
 Furthermore, while the connection between threshold $J/\psi$ production and the trace anomaly has been theorized, a direct calculation of the cross section within a holographic QCD approach that naturally incorporates non-perturbative dynamics and explicitly uses computed GFFs as input is lacking.
 Most analyses rely on factorization theorems that may have limitations near threshold, and few studies self-consistently propagate the QCD scale evolution of coupling constants and anomalous dimensions into the final observable.

-This work addresses these gaps by presenting a comprehensive analysis of proton structure and mass decomposition using the framework of Light-Front Holographic QCD (LFHQCD).
+The light-front holographic QCD (LFHQCD) framework employed in this work is a phenomenological model, not a first-principles calculation from QCD.
+The results presented here are therefore inherently model-dependent.
+Nevertheless, LFHQCD provides a well-motivated and analytically tractable approach that captures key non-perturbative features of QCD, such as confinement and chiral symmetry breaking.
+We compare our predictions with experimental data and lattice QCD results to assess their reliability.
 We begin by deriving the proton's electromagnetic form factors within LFHQCD and subsequently construct the associated quark GPDs.
 From these, we self-consistently extract both the PDFs and the quark GFFs.
 We then generalize this formalism to determine the gluon GPDs and GFFs within the same consistent model.
-Our results show remarkable agreement with available experimental data and lattice QCD computations, while also exhibiting features characteristic of the soft Pomeron exchange.
+Our results are consistent with available experimental data and lattice QCD computations, while also exhibiting features characteristic of the soft Pomeron exchange.
 Finally, leveraging the gauge/string duality, we directly compute the cross section for exclusive $J/\psi$ photoproduction in $ep$ collisions.
 This holographic approach circumvents traditional factorization complexities by calculating the scattering amplitude in the gravitational dual theory.
 Crucially, we use our previously obtained GFFs as direct input and incorporate the energy-scale dependence via the two-loop QCD $\beta$-function and the anomalous dimension $\gamma_m$.
 This allows us to establish a direct, quantitative link between the measured cross section and the proton's mass decomposition.
 The primary objectives of this study are therefore: (1) to derive a unified set of quark and gluon GPDs and GFFs from the LFHQCD framework; (2) to compute the cross section for threshold $J/\psi$ photoproduction using these GFFs within a gauge/gravity duality model; and (3) to quantitatively extract the contribution of the QCD trace anomaly to the proton mass from the comparison of our calculation with experimental data.
 Our methodology combines non-perturbative holographic modeling with the constraints of QCD renormalization group flow.